nerva-project/nerva-docs/docs/guides/cli.md

 ## Things to consider & FAQ
 ### Concerning Nethash

-As mentioned earlier, when you type ``status`` in the daemon one of the things you see is the network's total hashrate.
+As mentioned earlier, when you type ``status`` in the daemon one of the things you see is the network's total hashrate; this value is only an estimate, and so it can depart from the true network hashrate, which cannot be directly observed.
+The nethash value you see derives from the recent rate at which blocks have been produced.
+Consequently, luck may cause the nethash reading to fluctuate substantially, even if the real network hashrate hasn't changed at all.
-It is a very common misconception that this nethash actually represents the network hashrate.
-It doesn't and it's not even close.
-The nethash is derived from the current difficulty, which is in turn derived from the block time.
-Add to that the way the Difficulty Adjusting Algorithm (DAA) responds to the block time, which it does at every block, and you have spiking nethash.

-An example: blocks get found quickly, so it looks like the total nethash has increased;the DAA adjusts to compensate, blocks slow down and it looks like nethash has decreased.
-Up and down.
+An example: Blocks get found quickly, so it looks like the total nethash has increased; the estimate adjusts to compensate, then blocks slow down and it looks like nethash has decreased.

-The reason this is mentioned here is to make it abundantly clear that nethash is not an accurate representation of actual hash on the network.
-This problem is intensified because Nerva cannot be mined in pools, only solo.
-A pool can better reflect hashrate because it can collect info on the shares submitted to the pool.
-Solo miners don't have that option.

 ### Concerning Addresses